xythh/hashi/README.md

  hashi
  ==

-A static site generator that has flexible yet simple file structure, is extensibility and supports Japanese pitch notation.
+A static site generator that has flexible yet simple file structure, is extensible and supports Japanese pitch notation.

 ## Features